Globally recognised as the technology leader in gaussmeters, probes, current sensors, and Hall-effect devices.

 MSS has operated through its antecedents since 1852 — ECET, Endevco®, Ferroperm Piezoceramics, Lodge Ignition, Negretti & Zambra, Sensorex and Vibro-Meter®.

-Headquartered in the United Kingdom, Meggitt PLC is an international engineering group specialising in extreme environment components and sub-systems for aerospace, defence and energy markets.
-Some 11,000 people are employed across manufacturing facilities in Asia, Europe and North America and regional bases in Brazil, India and the Middle East.
+Headquartered in the UK, Meggitt is an international engineering group specialising in extreme environment components and sub-systems for aerospace, defence and selected energy markets.
+It consists of four operating divisions:

 By cooperating both within and across divisions, we can provide a comprehensive portfolio of products and solutions for any new program.